shpml/fundamentals/10_chapter/08_lesson.md

 ```js
 document.getElementsByTagName('li')[3].className = 'special'
 ```
-Directly after the `getElementsByTagName('li')` we have the index number of the item we want to locate within square brackets, `[3]`, which would locate the item at index 3.
+Directly after the `getElementsByTagName('li')`, we have the index number of the item we want to locate in square brackets, `[3]`, which would locate the item at index 3.

-This would find the fourth list item and change the class attribute to `special` (we'll take a look at the className method shortly).
+This would find the fourth list item and change its class attribute to `special` (we'll take a look at the className method shortly).

-We could also use a loop to iterate through each element in the NodeList and do something with each item.
+We could also use a loop to iterate through the elements in the NodeList and do something with each.

 For example: